rancher/docs/content/rancher/v2.x/en/v1.6-migration/_index.md

     migration-tools parse --docker-file <DOCKER_COMPOSE_ABSOLUTE_PATH> --rancher-file <RANCHER_COMPOSE_ABSOLUTE_PATH>
     ```

-    >**Note:** If you omit the `--docker-file` and `--rancher-file` options from your command, migration-tools checks its home directory for Compose files.
+    >**Note:** If you omit the `--docker-file` and `--rancher-file` options from your command, the migration-tools CLI checks its home directory for Compose files.

 #### Output

-After you run the migration tools parse command, the following files are output to your target directory.
+After you run the migration-tools cli `parse` command, the following files are output to your target directory.

 | Output                | Description                                                                                                                                                                                                                                                                                                                      |
 | --------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |